September 9, 2024

 • Implementing innovation based on metrics

-Nevertheless, you shouldn't get discouraged if goals aren't fully met as the model suggests.
-At the end of the day it’s just a model.
+Nevertheless, you shouldn't get discouraged if goals aren't fully met, as the model suggests.
+At the end of the day, it’s just a model—not a set in stone qualifier for success.

-Move Up in the Maturity Curve With Cledara**
+Move Up in the Maturity Model With Cledara

-At a time of enterprises’ digital transformation, companies often use software to help them move up the maturity curve.
-Ultimately, the right tools can help you automate processes, optimize operations, and get real-time analytics.
+At a time of enterprises’ digital transformation, companies often use software to help them move up the maturity curve from one phase to the next.
+Ultimately, the right tools can help you automate processes, optimize operations, and get real-time analytics for driving decision-making.

 With Cledara you can:

-• Get a centralized view of all your software subscriptions.
+• Get a centralized view of all your software contracts and subscriptions.

 • Find out which apps your employees don't use, or don’t use enough.